-In accordance with federal and state law, expulsion shall be for one calendar year for any student who is determined to have brought a firearm to school without the authorization of the school or the District.
-The superintendent may modify the length of this required expulsion period on a case-by-case basis.
+Expulsion shall be for one calendar year for any student who is determined to have brought a firearm to school without the authorization of the school or the District.
+The superintendent may modify the length of this required expulsion period on a case-bycase basis.
 Such modification must be in writing.
-Any student bringing a firearm or other dangerous weapon to school shall be referred to the criminal justice or juvenile delinquency system.
-As required by law, the District shall maintain records which will describe the circumstances involving expulsion of students who bring weapons to school, including the name of the school, the number of students expelled, and the types of weapons involved.
+Any student bringing a firearm or other dangerous weapon to school shall be referred to the criminal justice or juvenile delinguency system.